First Republic of New Granada: First independent states and civil war

 In the meantime, under the guidance of Jorge Tadeo Lozano, the province of Santafé transformed itself into a state called the Free and Independent State of Cundinamarca.
 In March 1811, it convened a "Constituent Electoral College of the State of Cundinamarca," which promulgated a constitution for the state the following month.
 The constitution followed the model of the Constitution of the United States, and established Cundinamarca as a constitutional monarchy under (absent) Ferdinand VII (it would only declare full independence from Spain in August 1813).
 The Cundinamarca state also attempted to impose its political model by way of a strategy that involved annexing neighboring regions and towns, while attempting to create alliances with Venezuela to balance out the power of the big provinces, such as Cartagena and Popayán.
 During this period, Antonio Nariño became an ardent critic of federalist ideas and the key promoter of the idea of a strong republican government centered in Santafé.
 Nariño created a newspaper, La Bagatela, on July 14, 1811, which became the main outlet of his views against the adoption of federalism for New Granada.
-Nariño became president of Cundinamarca on September 1811, vouching for a centralized republic.
+Nariño became president of Cundinamarca in September 1811, vouching for a centralized republic.
 Following a failed royalist coup d'état, Cartagena became the first province in New Granada to formally declare its independence from Spain on November 11, 1811 (the day is also today a national holiday in Colombia).

 The "Congress of the United Provinces," meanwhile, started meeting again.
 Despite Cundinamarca's opposition, the Congress finally achieved an agreement and delivered the Act of Federation of the United Provinces of New Granada on November 27, 1811, which was written by Camilo Torres and signed by the deputies of five provinces.
 The Act established a confederation of equal and independent, sovereign states called the United Provinces of New Granada.
 Each state would have a representational government elected by its own people, and would exert the legislative and executive powers with full responsibility falling on internal administration.
 The Act also provided some power to the General Congress, which had as its function the issues of common defense, international affairs, and war and peace.
 An extremely weak president position was created, who would be subordinate to the congress.
 The establishment of the judicial power was delayed until the risk of war had disappeared.
 The act, however, failed to integrate New Granada as a whole entity, particularly due to the energetic opposition of Cundinamarca, and only made the differences between centralist and federalist ideas even stronger.